 Retention of Title must be drafted with precision in the contract for the sale of goods.
 The original goods and the products made must be identifiable and kept separate.
 The seller’s right to follow the goods into the manufacturing process and the sale proceeds must be expressly provided for, and a fiduciary (or trust) relationship of principal and agent or bailor and bailee is necessary.

 A retention of title clause, insofar as it might extend to finished products made out of goods supplied or proceeds, has generally been held to be a registrable charge which is void for non-registration.

 Right of Set Off

-Section 88 of the Bankruptcy Act (Chapter 20) on Mutual Credit and Set Off applies to winding up.
+Section 219 of Insolvency, Restructuring and Dissolution Act 2018 on Mutual Credit and Set Off applies.
 Where there are mutual credits, debts or dealings between the company and a creditor, these dealings may be set off against each other and the creditor or the company can only claim the balance sum due against the other.
 There can be no claim for set off if at the time of extending credit, the creditor had known that a winding up application was pending against the company.
 The rule as to set off operates automatically and is mandatory, in that parties cannot contract out of it.